ssdevopsacademy/colombia_dcc/ManuelCastanoLab/README.md

 ### 1. GIT is a type of Version Control System?
 - A. True ✅
 - B. False
-> it is also a distributed, allowing to have remote repositories in which to share all the history (or versions) that our repository has gone through
+> It is also a distributed, allowing to have remote repositories in which to share all the history (or versions) that our repository has gone through.

 ### 2. The following are examples of git tools:
 - A: Apache Subversion, GitLab, GitHub